Applying for US student loans

-- After your FAFSA has been processed, you will receive a Student Aid Report.
+- After your FAFSA has been processed, you will receive a Student Aid Report (SAR).
 Please retain the SAR for your records and be prepared to provide it to us if we ask.

-- You will also have to complete entrance counselling for the type of loan that you are applying for.
-Usually it is a Subsidised/Unsubsidised Direct Loan, but please note that there is special entrance counselling that you need to complete if you are applying for a Direct Plus Loan.
+- You will also have to complete entrance counseling for the type of loan that you are applying for.
+Usually it is a Subsidised/Unsubsidised Direct Loan, but please note that there is special entrance counseling that you need to complete if you are applying for a Direct Plus Loan.